torvalds/linux/Documentation/virt/kvm/api.rst

 		} mmio;

-If exit_reason is KVM_EXIT_MMIO, then the vcpu has executed a memory-mapped I/O instruction which could not be satisfied by kvm.
+If exit_reason is KVM_EXIT_MMIO, then the vcpu has executed a memory-mapped I/O instruction which could analt be satisfied by kvm.
 The 'data' member contains the written data if 'is_write' is true, and should be filled by application code otherwise.